Romantic: the Benedictine abbey in Stein am Rhein

 Grisaille painting at the monastery museum in Stein am Rhein

-It's actually a contradiction in terms: how can a Benedictine abbey be romantic?
-But that is possible in the Stein am Rhein monastery museum.
-No monks have lived in the Benedictine monastery since 1525, when the monastery was dissolved as a result of the Reformation.
+Actually, that's a contradiction in terms: how can a Benedictine abbey be romantic?
+But it works in the Stein am Rhein monastery.
+In the Benedictine monastery in Stone at the Rhein There have been no monks living since 1525.
+At that time the monastery was closed as a result of the Reformation.
 Since then it has changed hands several times and has been owned by the Confederation since 1945.
-The amazing thing about this monastery is that despite its history, it has stood the test of time so well.
+The amazing thing about the monastery in Stein am Rhein is that, despite its history, it has stood the test of time so well.
 We visited the monastery museum in Stein am Rhein our stay in this city.

 Romantic monastery